 Tim Draper is a billionaire and Silicon Valley luminary who invested about $20 million in bitcoin in 2014.
-He is an unwavering believer in crypto through thick and thin.
+He is an unwavering believer in cryptocurrency through thick and thin.

 My next blog post and Newsletter in early June 2021 will feature the entire interview.

-In this blog, I’m sharing with you why I am going to ask Tim Draper about crypto currencies, blockchain, inflation, the economy, and a few of the 60 questions I will be asking.
+In this blog, I’m sharing with you why I am going to ask Tim Draper about cryptocurrency, blockchain, inflation, the economy, and a few of the 60 questions I will be asking.

 My 21-year-old son was buying small amounts of DogeCoin, BitCoin and Ether, and sold some.

 He was only 6 years old when the real estate investment frenzy cast a spell over many Americans, until the bubble burst in 2008, and he was completely unaware of that time period.

 So many people, including professional financial advisors, lost so much money and their homes after their real estate investment failed.
 It took many of them 10 years to recover, and to subsequently remove the bankruptcy stain from their credit reports.

 I’ve been seeing the same temptations, and almost gambler-like mentality on the part of not only the innocent, idealistic, and gullible, but also the highly-seasoned, well-educated, even-keeled adults from all walks of life, over the past few years of the crypto ups and downs.

 I tried to dissuade my son from putting any more money into this “crypto fever”, but to no avail.